jimmyliao/jimmyliao.github.io/content/article/_temp/2023-11-02-new-employee-intro.md

 ### 請將上述句子，翻譯成英文

 Hi, I'm Jimmy Liao.
-I'm glad to rejoin Appier and currently working as a Software Engineer in BotBonnie.
-I was a Backend Engineer in AIQUA, responsible for UI-Backend.
-After leaving, I joined InfuseAI as a Customer Success Engineer, responsible for PrimeHub MLOps product onboarding and the establishment of the Presales, Training, and Customer Support team.
-Then I joined Microsoft as a Cloud Solution Architect in the Customer Success Unit, responsible for customer advisory cases related to Data/AI on Azure, including the Azure OpenAI handson workshop event a while ago, and some well-known projects that can be disclosed, such as TSMC's internal ChatGPT, MediaTek's Copilot, and several banks and SI factories internal ChatGPT, etc.
+I'm glad to rejoin Appier, currently working in BotBonnie.
+Previously I was a Backend Engineer in AIQUA.

+After leaving, I joined InfuseAI as the first CSE, responsible for MLOps product onboarding and Customer Support team building.
+Then I joined Microsoft as Azure Cloud Solution Architect, deliver Azure OpenAI hands-on workshops for customer, and involve projects such as TSMC's internal ChatGPT, MediaTek's Copilot, and several banks internal ChatGPT, etc.

+One interesting fact you may know more about me is that I'd tried to commuting by running or biking from home to office, and it's about 20km.
+I'd tried to do it for 3 months.

 I'm glad to rejoin Appier and continue to participate in the RD activities of Enterprise Solution.
 I hope to work and exchange with old friends and new friends here.